Persimmon profit surges as margins improve

 LONDON Britain's biggest housebuilder Persimmon (PSN.L) reported a 52 percent surge in first-half pretax profit, benefiting from an improved operating margin as it kept a tight hold on development costs and achieved better margins on newly opened sites.

-The York-based company made a pretax profit of 59.7 million pounds in the six months to end June.
+The York-based company made a pretax profit of 59.7 million pounds ($98.2 million) in the six months to end June.
 Broker Panmure had forecast a pretax profit of 48.7 million.

 The underlying operating margin improved to 9 percent from 8 percent in the previous year.